wp-plugins/cointent/readme.txt

 1. Install the plugin to the wp-content/plugins folder
 1. Add your publisher ID to the admin panel
 1. Pick a category to gate
+1. You are done!
+Check out your new paywall.

 	For more options and customizations checkout the full [documentation here](https://cointent.com/docs/wordpress)